A walk around Ockham Common and Chatley Heath

 The Walk:

-2. Continue on past the Tower and picnic area and bear left around the side of the Tower on the tarmac road.
+2) Continue past the Tower and picnic area and bear left around the side of the Tower on the tarmac road.
 Ignore the footpath signposted on your right.
-Keep straight ahead and as the tarmac road bears left, keep going straight ahead on small footpath.
+Keep straight ahead and as the tarmac road bears left, keep going straight ahead on the small footpath.
 Keep left at the fork in the path.
 You will soon reach a small wooden post with a white “M” marked.
 This is the path to the mausoleum.
 Keep on this narrow sandy path through the woodland until you reach the mausoleum.

-4. Turn right onto Downside Walk and continue through the woods until you meet a wide sandy crossroads, marked Old Lane ½ mile.
+4) Turn right onto Downside Walk and continue through the woods until you meet a wide sandy crossroads, marked Old Lane ½ mile.

-5. Turn left following the path signposted to Old Lane.
-Ignore all side paths until you reach a wide open clearing in the wood with a bench under an oak tree.
+5) Turn left following the path signposted to Old Lane.
+Ignore all side paths until you reach a wide-open clearing in the wood with a bench under an oak tree.

-6. Turn right onto the wide open bridleway that opens out into heathland.
+6) Turn right onto the wide-open bridleway that opens out into heathland.

-7. When you reach a wide open sandy cross roads, with an orange sign indicating the Semaphore tower to your right, go left down the small path through more woodland.
+7) When you reach a wide-open sandy crossroads with an orange sign indicating the Semaphore tower to your right, go left down the small path through more woodland.
 This takes you down to Pond Car Park.

-8. Look for a signpost to your right marked ‘car park and café’ and follow this path through woods back to the start of the walk.
+8) Look for a signpost to your right marked ‘car park and café’ and follow this path through woods back to the start of the walk.

 Join Chris Howard on one of her free guided walks – see surreyhillssociety.org for details.